redis/redis-doc/topics/rediscli.md

 always has line editing capabilities, without depending on `libreadline` or other optional libraries.

-You can access an history of commands executed, in order to avoid retyping them again and again, by pressing the arrow keys (up and down).
+You can access a history of commands executed, in order to avoid retyping them again and again, by pressing the arrow keys (up and down).
 The history is preserved between restarts of the CLI, in a file called `.rediscli_history` inside the user home directory, as specified